ReneTC/laser_video/README.md

 The picture of the atom is completely wrong, but it gets the physics right because the distance between the two states represents energy levels for the electron.

-As you know electrons can ONLY exist in a state and not in between two states.
-To switch state the electron will do a **quantum jump**: It transitions to another state.
+As you know electrons can *ONLY* exist in a state and not in between two states.
+To switch state the electron will do a **quantum jump**: A transition to another state.
 But a transition requires some energy.
 One way to get the energy is for the electron to absorb a photon.
 This is called **Stimulated Absorption**.
-Once the electron is in an excited state, it will return to a lower energy state (relax) after some random time depending on the half-life of the excited state.
+Once the electron is in an excited state, it will return to a lower energy state (relax) after some random time depending on the lifetime of the excited state.
 This process is called **Spontaneous Emission**, and releases a photon in a random direction.

 <img src="./01_atom_interaction/interaction/interaction.gif"/>